By Mary Cooper

 NAME: The document’s name.
 Click on the document’s blue-highlighted name to view and download it.

-STATUS: If the document has been e-signed by the client, you will see a green checkmarked circle in this column.
-If the document was sent to the client but not yet signed, the checkmarked circle will be gray.
+SIGNED: If the document has been e-signed by all signers, you will see a green checkmarked circle in this column.
+If the document was sent to the client but not yet signed by all signers, the checkmarked circle will be gray.
 If the client declined to sign the document, you'll see the red cross con.
-If the document was saved but not sent, there will be no checkmarked circle here (the row in this column will be blank).
+If the document was saved but not sent, you'll see the pencil icon.
+You can click on it to change the signature markup.

 DATE: The date the document was sent to the client to be e-signed.